S-Nithish-Kumar/Self-Balancing_Motorcycle/README.md

 </p>
 <p align="center">Figure 5 Pendulum output when motor torque is provided a feedback</p>

-2. A PID controller is added to further increase the stability of the inverted pendulum and maintain a zero degree lean angle.
+**_Step 2:_** A PID controller is added to further increase the stability of the inverted pendulum and maintain a zero degree lean angle.
 The simulink model with PID controller and the output of the model is shown in figures and, respectively.

 <p align="center">
 <img src="images/torque_control_with _PID _controller.png" height="90%" width="90%">